 Zendesk has a number of resources to which you can turn when you need help or just want to learn more:

-- The Using Zendesk forum has definitive documentation on all the Zendesk features.
+- Using Zendesk has definitive documentation on all the Zendesk features.

 - Zendesk holds regular webinars - live demonstrations and Q&As about how to use Zendesk and many of

-- The Zendesk support forums are an active area of discussion about best practices and new features.
+- The Zendesk Community is an active area of discussion about best practices and new features.

 Below are some specific resources that might be of interest to you after this guide: